 In the fast-paced and demanding world we live in, it’s easy to fall into habits that may provide temporary relief but, in the long run, can significantly impact our mental health.
 From gambling to excessive alcohol consumption, certain behaviors can become detrimental to our well-being.
-This article will explore five bad habits that aren’t doing your mental health any favors and provide insights into breaking free from these potentially harmful patterns.
+To better understand the connections between addiction and mental health, this article will explore five bad habits that aren’t doing your mental health any favours and provide insights into breaking free from these potentially harmful patterns.

 1. Gambling